MCT-master/mct-master.github.io/_posts/2018-10-17-C-First-Day-What-Ever-Comes-Along.md

 To wrap it up, the first workshop day on 'physical computing' surprised us in many ways.
-Exposed to new tools in webtechnology and 'hack' things, we were able to create a little jamsession.
+Exposed to new tools in webtechnology we were able to create a little jamsession.
 Some of the tools were familiar, some of them less.
 To start with the hardest challenge, around 2 or 3 out of 14 students had hands-on experiences in programming from before.
 Before we got introduced by code templates to set up a sampler,